 Winter Activities and Events

 But chances are, if you're looking for things to do in Bangor or Portland or any other Maine town, you'll want to zip up the parka and head outside.
 Remember, no hibernating.
-In January, Scarborough, Portland and Camden all host Winterfests complete with snow sculptures, scavenger hunts, ice carving and more.
-Camden also hosts the U.S. National Toboggan Championships, which are celebrated with ice carving, freestyle skiing competitions, an outdoor film festival and beer tastings.
+In January, various Winterfests host snow sculptures, scavenger hunts, ice carving and more.
+Camden also hosts the U.S. National Toboggan Championships, which are celebrated with ice carving, freestyle skiing competitions, beer tastings and an outdoor film festival.
 Up in Rangeley Lakes, there's the snowmobile club's annual Snodeo, a big party with scenic helicopter flights, marshmallow roasts, a chowder cook off and, of course, snowmobile rides.
 February's just as busy, with Moosehead Lake's Sno-fest — highlights include a 100-mile dogsled race — and the Ice Festival in Lewiston/Auburn, where chilled winter drinks are served on bars of carved ice.

 If you like your festivals a little less chilly, Brunswick's Longfellow Days is a month-long literary celebration in February that includes community poetry readings, lectures, tours, dinners and films.
 And Ogunquit puts on a heck of a Mardi Gras, complete with a hat parade and hat party, crowning of a Mardi Gras king and queen, music and other general revelry.

 Once you've skied, sledded, skated, fished and celebrated to your heart's content, Maine offers plenty of places with a warm fire and a comfortable bed, from cozy cabin rentals to romantic New England inns and bed and breakfasts.
 Oh, and a bunch of great ski resorts, sporting camps and wilderness lodges.
 Get a good night's sleep.
 You'll want to do it all over again the next day.